Information storage and near horizon quantum correlations: Introduction

-In this letter, we provide further evidence supporting the purification mechanism described above.
+In this work, we provide further evidence supporting the purification mechanism described above.
 The strategy is the following.
 If there indeed exist certain near horizon quantum correlations responsible for the unitarization process, then, following the discussion in \cite{Akal:2020ujg}, the system that will be correlated with the radiation should start appearing maximally enlarged when $u = u_\text{P}$, thus, exceeding the size of the thermodynamic sphere.\footnote{The thermodynamic sphere is defined through the black hole's gravitational radius.}

-We show that, if the total energy is conserved and unitarity, means, the right amount and structure of quantum information is encoded in the outgoing radiation, is maintained, such an understanding follows in a global spacetime picture.
+We show that, if the total energy is conserved and unitarity, means, the right amount and structure of quantum information is encoded in the outgoing radiation, is maintained, such an understanding follows in an exterior spacetime picture.
 We do not fix any specific details of the setup, so that the conclusions presented here are expected to have universal validity.